 If, for any reason, the contractor fails to comply with the requirements of the contract, Pub 408 shall prevail.
-If any materials furnished by the contractor are found to be defective, unsuitable, or otherwise unacceptable, the materials shall be removed by the contractor and replaced with acceptable materials at the cost and expense of the contractor.
+In the event that any materials furnished by the contractor are found to be defective, unsuitable, or otherwise unacceptable, the materials shall be removed by the contractor and replaced with acceptable materials at the cost and expense of the contractor.